 After you connect to the ExtraHop Machine Learning Service, the ExtraHop system begins to analyze your stored data to identify performance or security detections, and the Detections page is available from the top menu.

 Here are important considerations about detections:

-- You must have at least four weeks of wire data metrics stored on the ExtraHop system before detections can be identified.
+- You must have at least two weeks of wire data metrics stored on the ExtraHop system before performance detections can be identified.